-The goal of this project is to design an interactive kiosk that leverages physical interaction with users and objects to
+This project aims to design an interactive kiosk that leverages physical interaction with users

-enable whole new kinds of user experiences.
-My team decided to delve into the context of retail setting.
-To be more specific, a shampoo refill kiosk
+team decided to delve into the context of the retail setting.
+More specifically, a self-service shampoo refill kiosk that

-- More than 552 million shampoo bottles could be ending up in landfills every year.
-This could fill 1,164 football fields.
+- More than 552 million shampoo bottles could end up in landfills yearly — equals 1,164 football fields.

 - 50% of people in the US don't recycle shampoo bottles.